-How to Keep Malicious Condo Boards From Ruining Your Life
+How to Keep Condo Boards From Giving You a Hard Time

-People who purchase Florida condominiums rarely understand that unless they're lucky they could end up with a malicious, rogue condo Board of Directors.
-These boards could make daily living miserable and in the worst case scenario actually ruin their lives.
+People who purchase condominiums rarely understand that unless they're lucky they could end up with a Board of Directors that can create problems for them.

-This is because few realize that condominiums are governed by special laws due to the fact that they are non profit corporations.
+Few people realize that condos are governed by special laws due to the fact that they are non profit corporations.

-Many of these laws eliminate the rights individuals have when they own homes and leave them at the mercy of those who are charged with making decisions that can either positively or negatively affect them.
+Many of these laws eliminate some of the rights of individuals, and leave them at the mercy of those who are charged with making decisions that can either positively or negatively affect them.

-For these reasons, it’s important for people to understand what they are doing when they contract to buy a Florida condo and do whatever they can to protect themselves from social or financial misery.
+For these reasons, it’s important for people to understand what they are doing when they contract to buy a Florida condo and do whatever they can to protect themselves from becoming targeted by association directors..

 However, these papers are usually long, complicated, written in legalize and difficult for most people to understand.

-Furthermore, there is usually only a limited amount of time for buyers to read them because they are emotionally stressed, in the process of making an expensive purchase and are involved in packing and moving.
+Furthermore, there is usually only a limited amount of time for buyers to read them, they are emotionally stressed, are in the process of making an expensive purchase and are also involved in the business of packing and moving.

 Many people also assume that what is in these documents won’t affect them.
 Most just don’t want to be bothered.